Spleeding1/django-basetestcase/README.md

 `from basetestcase import ModelTestCase`

-Please check out the [source code](https://github.com/Spleeding1/django-basetestcase/tree/master/django-basetestcase/basetestcase) for details.
-Documentation will be coming bit by bit.
-Any suggestions or issues, please let me know.

 ### Compatibility
 This was built using Python 3.7 and Django 2.1.7.
 Anything prior to that has no guarantees.